evgeny-danilov/boundary/README.md

 # Boundary

+Building a big application in Ruby requires separation business domain logic from the MVC to a separate layer, usually called `Services` or `Domains`.
+Unfortunately, these is no a standard of organazing this layer, so every project reinvent their own wheels.

-`Boundary` is a Ruby gem that provides a set of tools to help building robust and scalable applications.
-It includes features such as:
+`Boundary` is a Ruby gem that provides a set of tools to help building robust and scalable applications, by enforcing developers follow the architectural rules.

+The gem includes features such as:

 - **Enforcing boundary contexts:** Gem provides a flexible framework that allows you to implement code namespaces with public interface and truly hidden implementation.
 - **Configuration management:** Gem makes it easy to manage configuration settings for the application depends on project's best practices, so as to keep the codebase style consistent across the whole project.